Skip to content

 A PolicyGrant represents the result of a policy evaluation performed before a machine is allowed to initiate payment activity.

 The PolicyGrant defines the initial permission envelope for a session or payment scope.
-It constrains which rails, assets, and spending limits may later be authorized via MPCP artifacts such as:
+It constrains which rails, assets, and spending limits may later be authorized via the SignedBudgetAuthorization (SBA).

 PolicyGrant is typically produced by a policy engine during an entry phase when a machine, vehicle, or agent attempts to access a service.